-On October 4, once again, the town of Salome, Arizona, and the surrounding community will celebrate Dick Wick Hall Days.
-I’ve been fortunate to participate in these festivities with each of my daughters.
+On October 12, 2019, once again, the town of Salome, Arizona, and the surrounding community will celebrate Dick Wick Hall Day.
+(Details below) Years ago, I was fortunate to participate in these festivities with each of my daughters.
 My grandfather’s most visible legacy still lies in Salome (where he’s pictured here), and in the other towns of the McMullen Valley among people who find creative ways to preserve the past.
-Early this year the town lost a treasure, pioneer and historian Albert C. Nord.
-He was born just nine weeks before Dick Wick Hall died.

 Although I never met Dick Wick and Daysie Hall, I have come to know them through what they wrote and what was written about them, as well as by visiting the places where they lived.
 Hall’s philosophy, his shrewd marketing skills, and his writings put Salome on statewide and national maps.
 Fry’s Electronics store in Tempe celebrates Arizona’s Golf History with two murals near the software and service departments that feature Dick’s Greasewood Golf Course and Dick, his Salome Frog and the famous stick figure image of Salome in a desert setting.

 But here’s something only those of you reading this post will know: At the end of November 1936, Jane sent a letter to Robert E. Callahan, the author who hoped to publish a biography of her father.
 He had kept in touch with her about his progress but was not happy to learn that she and her brother wanted to write something about Dick Wick Hall too.
 Life’s challenges got in the way; Jane never did write about her father.
-Her story is pretty exciting though as she became a popular fiction author and screenwriter in Hollywood.
-However, Mr. Callahan could have sold his story about Dick to Warner Bros. had fate not intervened: “Will Rogers would have been the lead in the movie had he not passed away [in a plane crash on August 15, 1935].”
+Her own story is pretty exciting though.
+(For two fun articles about Jane’s life see the August and October issues of Piedmont Lifestyle. ) Mr. Callahan could have sold his story about Dick to Warner Bros. had fate not intervened: “Will Rogers would have been the lead in the movie had he not passed away [in a plane crash on August 15, 1935].”

 Not only had humorist and film star Will Rogers been “deeply interested in the story” of Dick Wick Hall, Callahan wrote, “but one of the studios here took the script and went completely through it and many of our plans were working right at the time of Mr. Rogers’ untimely death so you can see in these ten years I did not lose interest in the life of Dick Wick Hall or the work I did in connection with doing something worthwhile.”
 Given Jane’s future as a screenwriter at MGM — where, she reported, “so many people remember my father,” — how happy she and her brother Dickie would have been to see this movie made.